sap-tutorials/Tutorials/tutorials/ai-core-aiapi-clientsdk-train/ai-core-aiapi-clientsdk-train.md

 Expected Output

-> In the output below, `default` in the output below refers to the name of registered AWS S3 Object Store with SAP AI Core, that we created earlier.
+> In the output below, `default` in the output below refers to the name of registered AWS S3 Object Store with SAP AI Core *(created earlier)*.
 > The `id` refers to `artifact_id`.

 ```[4]